wathmihasara/ASS_4_GRP-10/README.md

   merge(cu, rscu, by = "codon", suffixes = c("_usage", "_rscu"))
 }, codon_usage_list, rscu_list, SIMPLIFY = FALSE)
 ```
-This code used to combine codon usage and RSCU data for all sequences by merging the corresponding data frames.
+This code is used to combine codon usage and RSCU data for all sequences by merging the corresponding data frames.
 The combined data is stored in, facilitating easier analysis and comparison of codon usage and RSCU metrics across different sequences.

 # Combining all the results

 ```{r}
 combined_codon_usage <- do.call(rbind, codon_usage_list)
 ```
-This code used to consolidates all individual codon usage data frames into one comprehensive data frame, combined_codon_usage, facilitating streamlined analysis and handling of the combined codon usage information
+This code is used to consolidate all individual codon usage data frames into one comprehensive data frame, combined_codon_usage, facilitating streamlined analysis and handling of the combined codon usage information

 # summarise all the codon usage and RSCU for all the sequences